 - Available colors: 20+ (Lot’s to choose from!)

-It has good customer ratings over an extensive period of time and it has won awards so you need to take that into consideration too when judging this jacket.
+It has good customer ratings over an extensive period of time and it has won awards in the past, so you need to take that into consideration too when judging this jacket.
 I think it falls into the higher brackets for performance and looks pretty good too.
+If you're still not sure, check out our best hiking rain jackets for men.

 Have you used the North Face Venture Jacket?
 What was your experience with it?
 I've love to hear about it in the comments below.